mattjmorrison/dotfiles/README.md

  alt="JarrodCTaylor" title="JarrodCTaylor" align="left" />

-In my opinion *which I respect very much* what you have stumbled across right here is the best dotfiles money can buy, and they're priced to move.
+In my opinion *which I respect very much* what you have stumbled across right here are the best dotfiles money can buy, and they're priced to move.
 This venerable treasure trove of developer tools is worthy of your time and attention.
 So if you love the command line, and I know you do, then grab a copy and get coding.